JackPieCZ/EEPPR/README.md

 2. **CUDA Toolkit**: This method supports GPU acceleration for 3D correlation computing using CUDA PyTorch.
 The method was tested and the repo contains environment setups for CUDA versions `11.7`, `12.1` and `12.4`.
 If none of these versions are compatible with your system, a `cpu only` environment setup is available as well and you can skip this step.
    - Download and install the appropriate version from the [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive).
-   - Feel free to use the Expert installation mode and uncheck installing any non CUDA related packages
+   - Feel free to use the Expert installation mode and uncheck installing any non CUDA related packages (Nsight VS, GeForce drivers,...)

 3. **Metavision SDK**: The Metavision SDK is required for I/O operations with event-based sequences (.raw or .hdf5).
 File formats from other event camera manufacturers are currently not supported.
 However, if you implemented support for one, feel free to open a pull request.
    - For Windows
       - Open installation instructions for [Windows](https://docs.prophesee.ai/4.5.2/installation/windows.html#chapter-installation-windows)
       - Verify your system is compatible by checking the [Required Configuration section](https://docs.prophesee.ai/4.5.2/installation/windows.html#required-configuration)
       - Whether you are installing the SDK for the first time or are currently using a previous version, you must download our Windows installer which is hosted in an installer repository.
 The URL of this repository can be retrieved this way:
          - If you are a Prophesee customer, retrieve the link in the [Knowledge Center Download section](https://support.prophesee.ai/portal/en/kb/prophesee-1/metavision-sdk/download-center). ([request an account](https://www.prophesee.ai/kc-access-request/) if you don’t have one yet).
          - Otherwise, you must [sign-up for the SDK](https://www.prophesee.ai/metavision-intelligence-sdk-download) to get the link.

       - Once you have access to our installer repository, among the list of SDK installers, download the `Metavision_SDK_440_Setup.exe` and install it using default settings.
    - For Linux
       - Open installation instructions for [Linux](https://docs.prophesee.ai/4.5.2/installation/linux.html#chapter-installation-linux)
       - Verify your system is compatible by checking the [Required Configuration section](https://docs.prophesee.ai/4.5.2/installation/linux.html#required-configuration)
       - Whether you are installing the SDK for the first time or are currently using a previous version, to install Metavision SDK on Linux, you need our APT repository configuration file `metavision.list`.
          - If you are a Prophesee customer, retrieve the link in the [Knowledge Center Download section](https://support.prophesee.ai/portal/en/kb/prophesee-1/metavision-sdk/download-center). ([request an account](https://www.prophesee.ai/kc-access-request/) if you don’t have one yet).
          - Otherwise, you must [sign-up for the SDK](https://www.prophesee.ai/metavision-intelligence-sdk-download) to get the link.

       - Continue with [Installing Dependencies](https://docs.prophesee.ai/4.5.2/installation/linux.html#installing-dependencies) and [Installation](https://docs.prophesee.ai/4.5.2/installation/linux.html#installation) steps

 ### Setup
 1. Clone the repository: